BakkerGames/GRIF/GRIF/DETAILS.md

 ## Other prefixes and functions

 It can be useful to have a standard for keys so that they begin with a prefix indicating their purpose.
-All of these are only referenced by scripts, not by GRIF.
+These are only referenced by scripts, not by GRIF.
 Obviously these are suggestions and you can use your own as you wish.

 `value.???`